albertodev01/equations/README.md

   - Complex number, using the `Complex` type;
   - Fractions, using the `Fraction` and `MixedFraction` types.

-This package is entirely null safe and it's built on top of the latest Dart version.
-There is a demo, built with Flutter, that shows an example of how this library can be used (especially for numerical analysis apps) :rocket:
+This package has a type-safe API and requires Dart 3.0 (or higher versions).
+There is a demo project created with Flutter that shows an example of how this library could be used to develop a numerical analysis application  :rocket:

 <p align="center"><img src="https://raw.githubusercontent.com/albertodev01/equations/master/assets/circle_logo.svg" alt="Equation Solver logo" width="55" height="55" /></p>
 <p align="center"><a href="https://albertodev01.github.io/equations/">Equation Solver - Flutter web demo</a></p>

-The source code of the above website can be found at `example/flutter_example`.
+The source code of the Flutter application can be found at `example/flutter_example/`.
 Visit the official [pub.dev documentation](https://pub.dev/documentation/equations/latest/) for details about methods signatures and inline documentation.

 ---